zarf-dev/zarf/CONTRIBUTING.md

 1. :key: Get at least 1 peer-review approval.
 1. :key: Merge the PR into the trunk.
 We tend to prefer "Squash and Merge" but if your commits are on-point and you want to preserve them in the Git history of the trunk that's fine too.
 1. Delete the branch
+1. Close the issue if it got fully resolved by your PR. *Hint: You can add "Fixes #XX" to the PR description to automatically close an issue when the PR is merged.*

+## Testing

+This section dives deeper into how we test Zarf

+### End2End Testing

+Our E2E tests utilize [Terratest](https://terratest.gruntwork.io/).
+They create real infrastructure in AWS that the tests get run on.
+By doing this we are able to make the test environments ephemeral and allow them to be run in parallel so that we can do more testing more quickly.

+The Terratest E2E tests can be found in the `/test` folder.

+We're still working on building out the test suite.
+If you want to help check out these issues:

+- #97: Make our own test harness container
+- #99: Writing additional tests
+- #100: Each test should be runnable locally
+- #101: Run E2E tests on multiple distros
+- #102: Make the E2E tests more efficient